What do the judges look for in a winning entry?

 Do we need to attend if we are finalists?

 Attendance is not compulsory.
 However it is very strongly encouraged!
 We try to offer discounts based on several things – affordability, company size, company sector, how many tickets you’d like, how far you have to travel to attend, and annual turnover.
+With the introduction of a hybrid event from 2022, guests can enjoy the physical event in London (if they can travel their sustainably), or a virtual event streamed simultaneously.

 We also ensure we complete the official proceedings of the event within a timeframe that doesn’t force you to stay at hotels.
 We do all we can to keep your costs down.